jadefr/helm-highlight-unused-values/README.md

 - Automatically detects `values.yaml` files
 - Scans corresponding `templates/` directory for value usage
-- Highlights unused values with underline
+- Highlights unused values with a curly underline
 - Real-time updates as you edit